 Division Operator /

-The division operator takes number operands and will return a number, float or “Infinity” (if the later operand is zero) after dividing them.
+The division operator takes number operands and will return a number, float, or “Infinity” (if the later operand is zero) after dividing them.
 Type conversion will occur for numerical strings.
 For non-numerical string, we will get NaN, similar to multiplication and subtraction.

 Modulo Or Remainder Operator %

-This special modulo operator finds the remainder after division of one number of another.
+This special modulo operator finds the remainder after the division of one number of another.
 Here we also have type conversion for numerical strings and NaN when non-numerical strings are involved.

 Increment Operator ++